Introduction

 Build WRF using Spack

-Please refer to this link for getting started with spack using AMD Zen Software Studio
+Please refer to this link for getting started with Spack using AMD Zen Software Studio

 # Example for building WRF with AOCC